853108389/xinyugao.github.io/content/_index.md

       subtitle: ''
       text: |-
          I am a research scientist in the Moons.
+          I am a research scientist in the Moons.
+          I am a research scientist in the Moons.
+          I am a research scientist in the Moons.
+          I am a research scientist in the Moons.
+          I am a research scientist in the Moons.
+         |-
         I apply a range of quali.
 #       <div class="grid grid-cols-2 gap-4">
 #            <div>
 #              I am a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.